-The employee performs full functioning communications work by handling radio traffic both to and from patrol units and other law enforcement agencies; answering incoming emergency and nonemergency telephone calls from the public and other law enforcement entities; works both broadcast and desk operations entering, retrieving and disseminating information in the Missouri State Highway Patrol computer system (MULES) and associated computer systems (NCIC, NLETS, DOR, ALERT).
+The employee performs full functioning communications work by handling radio traffic both to and from patrol units and other law enforcement agencies; answering incoming emergency and nonemergency telephone calls from the public and other law enforcement entities; works both broadcast and desk operations entering, retrieving and disseminating information in the Missouri State Highway Patrol computer system (MULES) and associated computer systems (NCIC, NLETS, DOR, REJIS).
 Employee may be involved with performing the operation, maintenance, and construction of the key components utilized throughout the Patrol's radio network.
+The work is performed under close supervision of a Communications Training Officer and/or designated supervisor.
 The employee is required to perform shift work (e.g., evenings, midnights, weekends, and holidays).